stevebuik/docker-roll/README.md

 Has been tested/use in Bitbucket pipelines but it can be used in any Docker environment.

+This image is available on Dockerhub at https://hub.docker.com/r/steveb8n/roll i.e. use **steveb8n/roll** as your Docker tag.
+Or, alternatively, build it yourself from source and push to your own Docker repo.

 **AWS Profiles**

 Roll uses the *default* profile when invoking the *aws* CLI.